 - Picnic Shelters

 Big Bull Creek Park celebrated its grand opening on Sept.
 22, 2018.
-The park totals 2,060 acres and is the largest park in the Johnson County Park and Recreation District (JCPRD) park system.
-Located between Edgerton and Gardner, Kansas in southwest Johnson County, the vision for Big Bull Creek Park is to transform the property into a destination park like no other.
+It is the largest park in the Johnson County Park and Recreation District totaling 2,060 acres.
+It is located between Edgerton and Gardner, Kansas in southwest Johnson County.

 Phase One Development - Three Areas

 - Combined Park Police and Park Maintenance Facility